 Laura Abrams

 Welcome to UCLA Luskin Social Welfare!
 Over 100 years into the founding of the profession, social workers are as important and needed as ever.
-In the midst of COVID-19, we are facing critical threats to social justice including lethal racism, lack of access to healthcare and mental healthcare, and social isolation.
+In the aftermath of COVID-19, we are facing critical threats to social justice including lethal racism, lack of access to healthcare and mental healthcare, and social isolation.
 Our faculty, students, and alumni are united by our mission of advancing knowledge, practice, and policy for a just society.

-The doctoral program in social welfare prepares students to become leading social work scholars in the field through one-on-one mentorship with faculty, coursework, teaching, and extensive research training.
+Our doctoral program in social welfare prepares students to become leading social work scholars in the field through one-on-one mentorship with faculty, coursework, teaching, and extensive research training.
 PhD students participate in core courses in the social welfare department, interdisciplinary training across the UCLA campus, and in research projects culminating in scholarly publications and real-world impact.
 Our PhD graduates routinely accept positions as assistant professors and post-doctoral trainees at major research universities in the U.S. and across the globe.

 Please join us in learning more about the profession, social welfare at UCLA, and our vibrant network of scholars, policy makers, and practitioners.